VR in Onboarding

-The educational message of the traditional OHS trainings is often one-way and does not encourage the participant to focus on the content.
-Yet, the key to the effectiveness of the such trainings is a faithful and engaging reproduction of a random event (e.g. fire, an accident), which motivates the participant to make a quick decisions.
+The educational message of the traditional OHS training is often one-way and does not encourage the participant to focus on the content.
+Yet, the key to the effectiveness of such training is a faithful and engaging reproduction of a random event (e.g. fire, an accident), which motivates the participant to make quick decisions.

 Why choose VR onboarding?

-An attractively developed onboarding process has a positive effect on employee implementation - by learning we practically absorb up to 70% more knowledge than is the case with traditional trainings.
-A new member of the team begins to achieve the goals set before him faster and feel a greater bond with the company, which results in a stronger desire for the long-term cooperation.
+An attractively developed onboarding process has a positive effect on employee implementation - by learning, we practically absorb up to 70% more knowledge than is the case with traditional training.
+A new member of the team begins to achieve the goals set before him faster and feels a greater bond with the company, which results in a stronger desire for long-term cooperation.